Co-founder at Movinhand & Enrollhand

 “There are certainly pockets of excellence among the nation’s high schools and models well worth replicating,” according to an article in The Atlantic on this topic.

 Let’s take a look at some practical examples of the problems Arizona schools have faced.
-Most importantly, let’s also learn from the solutions found!

 Problem: Standing out in an increasingly competitive environment

 There are private schools, public schools, charter schools, magnet schools, and many options within each option!
 It has become increasingly difficult to attract new students.
-It is important to distance yourself from the competition by highlighting your school’s values, belief systems, and identity.

 Solution: Highlight your school’s unique belief system

-Remember, it’s not always about scores.
+Remember, it’s not always about test scores.
 Ask what makes your school unique, and use that to differentiate your school from others.
 Instead of focusing on grades, the University High School in Tolleson focuses on teaching the importance of overcoming adversity.
 Most of their students come from tough backgrounds, and it is important for teachers to help them understand that they can succeed by working hard.
 University High School ranks among Arizona’s 10 best public high schools.

 Problem: Parents don’t know anything about your school